 A triple-net leased property (NNN property) is a commercial real estate asset with a lease structure that requires the tenant to pay a base rental amount plus the three major operating expenses of property taxes, insurance, and maintenance.

 Often, triple-net leased properties have a single tenant with an excellent credit rating.
 These are large companies whose profitability and reputation provide little doubt that they will default on their lease payment.
 Common triple net lease tenants include companies like Walgreens, Starbucks, and Dollar General.

-Relative to a 10-year treasury investment, there are a number of benefits that should be considered when investing in a property with a triple net lease (NNN lease).
+Relative to a 10-year treasury investment, a triple net lease (NNN lease) has a number of benefits that should be considered when investing in a property.

 - Income: The income produced by tenant rent payments can provide a similar stream of cash flow to a 10-year treasury’s interest payments, albeit with somewhat more credit risk.
 In addition, many leases have built in “escalations” that mandate regular rent increases over time.